Digital Signature Legality and Interest in the World

 In any case, digital signatures are usually valid as far as other elements that make up a contract are present.
 For example, there must be an offer, consideration, acceptance, capacity, consent, intent, etc.

-The E-SIGN, for instance, requires that all parties consent to digital signature use.
-In addition, there must be no force or threat to sign digitally.
-Instead, the signer should be given the option to use a traditional handwritten signature if it is what they prefer.
-Other provisions include the verification of the signer.
+The eSign, for instance, requires that all parties consent to digital signature use.
+There must be no force or threat to sign digitally.
+The signer should be given the option to use a traditional handwritten signature.
+Other provisions include verification.

 Are digital signatures better than ‘wet’ signatures?